 Scientists from New York University captured breathtaking video of a 4-mile-long iceberg breaking off Helheim Glacier in eastern Greenland.

 While captivating, the researchers see the video as an alarming look at global sea-level rise.

 "Global sea-level rise is both undeniable and consequential," said David Holland, lead researcher on the project and an NYU professor.
 "By capturing how it unfolds, we can see, first-hand, its breathtaking significance."

-The video shows calving, or the breaking off of large blocks of ice from a glacier.
+The video shows calving, or large blocks of ice breaking off from a glacier.
 The event began on June 22 around 11:30 p.m. and lasted a mere 30 minutes.

 "The better we understand what's going on means we can create more accurate simulations to help predict and plan for climate change," said Denise Holland, the logistics coordinator for NYU's Environmental Fluid Dynamics Laboratory and NYU Abu Dhabi's Center for Global Sea Level Change.
 She filmed the calving event, which you can see sped up in the Reuter's video below:

-The problems stemming from global warming and sea-level rise could cause major problems in the near future.
-A study from June 2018 showed as many as 311,000 coastal homes spread across the lower 48 states will be vulnerable to "chronic" flooding unleashed by climate change-driven sea level rise within the next 30 years.
+All their work is crucial to our understanding of sea level rise.
+A study from June 2018 showed as many as 311,000 coastal homes across the lower 48 states will be vulnerable to "chronic" flooding unleashed by climate change-driven sea level rise within the next 30 years.

 Editor's note: This story was originally published in July 2018 and has been updated with more recent information.